Glenhaven

 The level of residential development activity in Glenhaven is very low in comparison to the average area assessed nationally by AreaSearch

-The average expected construction cost value of new properties is $2,391,000, indicating that developers are targeting the premium market segment with higher-end properties.
-In FY-26, there have also been $49,000 in commercial approvals, suggesting a predominantly residential focus.
-Compared to Greater Sydney, Glenhaven has significantly less development activity, 78.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
-Similarly, when measured against national averages, Glenhaven's development activity is lower, reflecting market maturity and possible development constraints.
+The average expected construction cost value of new homes is $2,391,000, indicating that developers are targeting the premium market segment.
+There have been $49,000 in commercial approvals this financial year, reflecting a predominantly residential focus.
+Compared to Greater Sydney, Glenhaven has markedly lower building activity, with 78.0% fewer approvals per person, which typically reinforces demand and pricing for existing homes.
+This is also lower than the national average, suggesting market maturity and possible development constraints.
+New building activity comprises 79.0% standalone homes and 21.0% townhouses or apartments, maintaining Glenhaven's traditional low density character with a focus on family homes.

 Frequently Asked Questions - Development